The Call for Presentations has closed.

 Please note: We will request that your presentation is made available (PDF) to conference attendees by publishing it on the conference app following your presentation.

 - Relevance to a conference theme and stream;

 - Relevance and appeal to the intended conference audience and CAUCE constituents;

 - Clarity of the proposal (what will you be presenting and how);

-- Degree to which presentation is based on responsive and innovative practices;
+- The degree to which presentation is based on responsive and innovative practices;

 - Currency and uniqueness of the topic and information;

-- Degree to which presentation is engaging and participatory.
+- The degree to which presentation is engaging and participatory.